-As an AFP 2020 Speaker you get access to a ton of great perks like attending the event complimentary.
+As an AFP 2021 Speaker you get access to great perks like receiving complimentary event registration.
 You'll want to be selected in order to take advantage of these perks so here are some tips to help your proposal stand out.
-And remember to submit your proposal by the January 17, 2020 deadline.
+And remember to submit your proposal by the February 26, 2021 deadline.

 Make Your Session Proposal Stand Out

 In this AFP Conversations podcast interview, Aurora Gregory, Marketing Communications Strategist and Author of “Get Picked: Tips, Tricks and Tools for Creating Irresistible Speaker Proposals", shares her insights on what it takes to create a winning session proposal.
 She has worked with some of the largest companies in the world to help them get their stories up to speed, and in this interview, she provides you with tips on how to get your session proposal ready for prime time.